jaapgorjup/isolde-gorjup-cms/src/pages/about/index.md

 ### pizza profits

 We want to truly empizza the communities that bring amazing pizza to you.
 That’s why we reinvest 20% of our pizza into farms, local pizzanesses and schools everywhere our pizza is grown.
-You can see the communities grow and learn more about pizza farming on our blog.
+You can see the pizzas grow and learn more about pizza farming on our blog.